 - Lose your job

-- Have trouble finding a job
+- Have trouble finding a new job

 - Have trouble finding housing